Download a printable pdf file of the theme from this link.

 The system remained in effect until 1941 and was formally repealed in 1951.
 Oral history also records stories told by First Nations people who either experienced the pass system themselves, or remember relatives talking about it.

 As reported by Smith, one powerful testimony comes from Elder Therese Seesequasis, of Beardy’s and Okemasis First Nation, who recalls spending 10 months of the year away from her family at a residential school.

 “We sure spent some lonely, lonely days . . .
 Our parents didn’t even come for Christmas,” Seesequasis says.

-A letter dated July 11, 1941 by Harold McGill, who was director of the Indian Affair branch at the department of mines and resources was circulated to Indian agents to put an official end to the pass system, saying there was no law compelling First Nations people to stay on their reserves and that they were “free to come and go” like everyone else.
+A letter dated July 11, 1941 by Harold McGill, who was director of the Indian Affairs branch at the Department of Mines and Resources, was circulated to Indian agents in order to put an official end to the Pass System.
+It said there was no law compelling First Nations people to stay on their reserves and that they were “free to come and go” like everyone else.

-She remembers being 14 years old when she and her siblings — she was the eldest of six — came home from residential school for the summer and their mother took them to the closest town, Punnichy, Sask., for the day.
+She remembers being 14 years old when she and her five younger siblings came home from a residential school for the summer and their mother took them to the closest town, Punnichy, Saskatchewan, for the day.